 - Easy to setup and use

 The HP, Canon, and Epson supertanks have similar connectivity options, ink costs, document feeders, duplex, and print speeds.
-The Canon and Brother are a couple pages slower than the HP and Epson which clock in at 15 pages per minute.
+The Canon and Brother are a couple pages slower than the HP and Epson.

 The HP, Canon, and Epson take 250 sheets of paper, have USB, ethernet, and wireless connections.
 Copy, print, and scan are standard for the Canon Pixma G7020, Epson EcoTank ET-3760, and HP Smart Tank 7301.

-Only the Brother MFC J80 has fax.
-Although with all the HIPAA compliant internet fax services that feature may soon be obsolete.
+Only the Brother MFC J805dw has fax.
+Since HIPAA compliant internet fax services exist, analog fax isn’t necessary.

 The Brother Inkvestment yields are 800-1,200 pages.
 It isn’t the thousands of pages of the other supertanks but much more than the typical inkjet which is lucky to get 100 pages.